 - other applicants.

-Upon the completion of the PFP Course, participants must fulfil the following graduation requirements for the award of Certificates of Completion:
+Upon the completion of the PFP Course, participants must fulfil the following graduation requirements for the award of Certificate of Completion:

-- attending at least 80% of the Course.
-Those who miss more than 20% (i.e. five sessions) of the Course will automatically fail.
+- attending at least 90% of the six core areas of leadership lecture hours (i.e. 23 sessions out of 25 sessions).
+Those who miss more than 10% of the lecture hours will automatically fail.

 - submitting one assignment for each of the six core areas of leadership.
 Such assignments should be professionally interesting and important to school leadership.
 Before submitting the final product, participants should meet with their instructional associates to ensure that the format and content are acceptable.
 Participants who fail to meet appropriate quality standards will not receive a passing grade and may be asked to revise their work.

 - completing an action research project in a school setting.
 Projects which do not reflect class content, or which contain technical errors will not be awarded a passing grade.
 If this occurs, participants will be required by their respective action research supervisors to revise the project.